Skip to content

 groups zabbix

-If it's not part of either group already, I then add it,
+If it's not part of the adm group already, then we can add it.

 and check again to confirm.